JeffDeCola/my-verilog-examples/systems/microprocessors/programable-8-bit-microprocessor/README.md

 ## MORE DETAIL (UNDER THE HOOD)

-Here is a little more detail about the control and processor section.
+Here is a little more detail of the control and processor sections.

 ### CONTROL SECTION